 - They can also irritate the skin, leading to redness and inflammation, which can contribute to ingrown hairs.

-To minimize the risk of ingrown hairs when using an electric shaver, use the correct shaving technique, avoid pressing too hard on the skin, and keep the shaver clean to prevent bacteria buildup.
+To reduce the chance of ingrown hairs with an electric shaver, use proper shaving techniques and avoid pressing the device too hard against your skin.
+Keeping the shaver clean can also help prevent bacteria buildup and skin irritation.

 Preventing Ingrown Hairs: